It doesn’t get much better than a moment of delight on social media.

 Even if it’s just one or two people replying on your social handles, signatures are a great way to make your customers’ experience that much more personal.
 It can even help reinforce a sense of continuity of care.

-You can add this manually into each message, or this can be automatically added if you use a social media support tool like Buffer Reply.
+You can add this manually to each message, or this can be automatically added if you use a social media support tool.

 And if you’re not sure what to use for a signature, we’ve found that common conventions include appending first names or initials next to things like hyphens or carats.